Advertiser Disclosure

 Final Thoughts

-As you can see, the Chase Sapphire Reserve card has an extensive list of super valuable benefits.
-All of the benefits in this article add up to potentially over $4,000 in combined value — and that’s not including the card’s welcome bonus!
+The Chase Sapphire Reserve card has an extensive list of valuable benefits.
+All of the benefits in this article potentially add up to over $7,000 in value!

 This great set of benefits can help you travel more comfortably, safely, and affordably.
-And with excellent purchase protection, roadside assistance, and extended warranty benefits, the card will enhance your life at home, too.
+With excellent purchase protection, roadside assistance, and extended warranty benefits, the card can also enhance your life at home.

-But before you settle on the Chase Sapphire Reserve card, make sure to check out some of its alternatives.
+But before settling on the Chase Sapphire Reserve card, check out some of its alternatives.

 Frequently Asked Questions